mother-of-all-self-hosting/ansible-role-clickhouse/docs/configuring-clickhouse.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `clickhouse_environment_variables_additional_variables` variable

-See [this page](https://clickhouse.com/docs/install/docker#configuration) for environment variables.
+  - See [this page](https://clickhouse.com/docs/install/docker#configuration) for environment variables
+- [`templates/config.yaml.j2`](../templates/config.yaml.j2) for settings that you can customize via your `vars.yml` file with `clickhouse_config_additional_configurations`
+  - See [this page](https://clickhouse.com/docs/operations/server-configuration-parameters/settings) for a complete list of ClickHouse's config options

 ## Installing